TiwPhiraphan/artesia/README.md

 ### Routing

-Fayde exposes one method per HTTP verb, plus a generic `add()` for any method.
+Artesia exposes one method per HTTP verb, plus a generic `add()` for any method.
 All methods return `this`, so you can chain registrations.

 ```ts
 app.get('/path', handler)